somasis/musl-wiki/alternatives.md

 Comparing Perl regular expressions implementations to Regex implementations shows pattern matching performance for various cases, but it can be like comparing apples to oranges.
-Perl regular expression pattern matching is not equivalent to a regular langauge which can be solved by a finite state automata.
+Perl regular expression pattern matching is not equivalent to a regular language which can be solved by a finite state automata.
 Some regex extensions also may not be compliant with the definition of a formal regular language.